rollbar/blog/source/_posts/2013-07-12-Async-nodejs-API-server-testing.markdown

 ## Testing the API server, for reals

-Don't just test your API library; that's kind of lame.
+Definitely write tests and exercise your API library directly but don't stop there.
 Fork a process, start your API server up in it and start firing requests at it using Vows.

 testcommon.js: